 Graphic organizers are a very beneficial writing strategy for ESL students to help them learn how to read and write better in English.
 Using this method can help you learn how to organize your thoughts, points, or even sentences systematically with the use of different kinds of graphics.

-These organizers can be used for every stage of the writing process -- from brainstorming, pre-writing, drafting to revision.
+These organizers can be used for every stage of the writing process -- from brainstorming, pre-writing, and drafting to revision.

 Here’s what the word clustering method looks like.